 - Each video needs to have an opening title and closing credits (please only include first names in the credits)

-- Story structure - effective beginning, middle & end.
+- Each video story should have an effective beginning, middle & end.

-- Call to Action - does the clip create a desire in the viewer to make a change
+- Add a call to Action to create a desire in the viewer to make a change

 Royalty Free resources

 Note that some of these sites may be blocked by the school due to nature of some of the imagery

 - Music - Bensound https://www.bensound.com/

 - Video -Pexels https://www.pexels.com/, Mixkit https://mixkit.co/

 - Drone footage - https://www.pexels.com/search/videos/drone%20footage/

 - Still images - Unsplash- https://unsplash.com/, Pixabay - https://pixabay.com/